nishantminerva/nishantminerva/README.md

 <h2 align="center">I ❤️ Open Source and Startups </h2>

-- 🌱 I’m passionate about **Web Development, Machine Learning, Android Development and I’m looking to collaborate on web-development,IOS Apps,Python projects.
+- 🌱 I’m passionate about **Web Development, Machine Learning, Android Development and I’m looking to collaborate on web-development,IOS Apps,Python projects**.

 - ❤️ I Love to Learn new things and Want to explore every technology and currently learning IOS Development and CS50 Introduction to Computer Science.